tmattila77/Udacity-Data-Engineering-Nanodegree-Projects/Cloud DWH in Amazon Redshift/README.md

 ## Testing the database
 After finishing the design of the data warehouse, I tested the database by SQL queries.
 I wanted to be sure that all the tables contain the right sort of data and that joins of different dimension tables and the fact table can be carried out when executing a more complex query.
 I also wanted to check the size of the data tables and whether there are any unnecessary duplicates in the tables.
 I ran the test quesries in the Amazon Redshift console.

-Sample queries, screenshot of the console
+Sample queries and screenshots of the console coming soon.